Salford City F.C.: 2019 to present: Football League

-On 4 November, the club announced that former Salford player Richie Wellens, who was the manager of 2019–20 League Two champions Swindon Town, would be their new manager.
-In his first interview, Wellens revealed he had been hired get the team to play a more attacking style of football and to get them promoted to League One.
-The first game of his reign came on 7 November, with a 2–0 win against Hartlepool in the FA Cup first round courtesy of goals from Bruno Andrade and Dieseruvwe in extra-time.
-Wellens suffered his first loss as Salford manager in his first league game in charge, a 2–0 loss against Bolton Wanderers the following week, but won his first league game on 21 November against Bradford City, a 3–0 victory with two goals from Luke Burgess and another from Ian Henderson.
-On 13 March 2021, Wellens guided Salford to victory in the rescheduled EFL Trophy final; a 0–0 draw was followed by a penalty shootout, with Salford winning 4–2 after successful penalties by Burgess, Dieseruvwe, Brandon Thomas-Asante, and Jason Lowe.
-However, Wellens' time at the club came to an end on 22 March, departing Salford by mutual consent following a run of one win in eight games, with his final game in charge a 2–0 defeat to Cheltenham Town.
+On 4 November, the club announced that former Salford player Richie Wellens, would be their new manager.
+Wellens guided Salford to victory in the rescheduled EFL Trophy final; a 0–0 draw was followed by a penalty shootout, with Salford winning 4–2 after successful penalties by Burgess, Dieseruvwe, Brandon Thomas-Asante, and Jason Lowe.
+However, Wellens' time at the club came to an end on 22 March, departing Salford by mutual consent following a run of one win in eight games.
 Gary Bowyer was his replacement in charge, signing a deal until the end of the season.

-2021 onwards

-Bowyer was confirmed as Salford's permanent manager ahead of the club's third season in League Two, but managed the club's worst start to a campaign since the 2014 takeover, with no wins in the opening four games.
+However Bowyer managed the club's worst start to a campaign since the 2014 takeover, with no wins in the opening four games.

+In October 2022, Gary Neville stepped down as the club's chief executive, being replaced by fellow co-owner Nicky Butt.

+In January 2025, they were performing well in EFL League Two, occupying third place in the league table.
+They were also successful in the early rounds of the FA Cup, winning both the first and second matches, booking a third-round encounter with Premier League title holders Manchester City at the Etihad stadium.
+With over 5,000 Salford fans making the five mile trip, the match resulted in an 8–0 defeat, the worst in the club's history.
+Despite the heavy defeat, Salford City made history by reaching the third round of the tournament for the first time in their history.